desalutar/gigabyte-aero-x16-rgb-linux/README.md

 The setup allows you to control the keyboard lighting directly from Linux using the dedicated **Gimate** key, without needing Windows or GIGABYTE software.

 > **Tested and working on GIGABYTE AERO X16 1VH with Ubuntu Linux.**
+>
-> Special thanks to ChatGPT for helping me figure this out and for helping me put this documentation together
+> **Special thanks to ChatGPT for helping me figure this out and for helping me put this documentation together.**

 # GIGABYTE AERO X16 1VH RGB Keyboard Control on Linux